No Name (novel): Plot summary

-Scene Four is in Aldborough, Suffolk, where Magdalen tries to carry out her plot to regain her inheritance by marrying Noel Vanstone under an assumed name, with Captain and Mrs. Wragge posing as her uncle and aunt.
+Scene Four is set in Aldborough, Suffolk, where Magdalen tries to carry out her plot to regain her inheritance by marrying Noel Vanstone under an assumed name, with Captain and Mrs. Wragge posing as her uncle and aunt.
 Captain Kirke, a sea captain, sees Magdalen and is smitten; she is privately annoyed by his attention to her.
 Wragge and Lecount plot against and attempt to outdo each other; in the end, Lecount is sent on a false errand to Zurich.
 Captain Wragge arranges Noel and Magdalen's marriage with the understanding that he will receive a payment promised by Magdalen and have no further contact with her afterwards.

-Scene Five is in Baliol Cottage, Dumfries.
+Scene Five is set in Baliol Cottage, Dumfries.
 Noel is alone, as his wife has left to visit friends in London.
-Mrs. Lecount is back from Zurich and explains who his wife really is, with the help of the cut bit of cloth from the brown alpaca dress.
+Mrs. Lecount returns from Zurich and explains who his wife really is, with the help of the cut bit of cloth from the brown alpaca dress.
 Noel, at her direction, rewrites his will, disinheriting his wife and leaving a respectable legacy to Lecount and the remainder to Admiral Bartram, his cousin.
-Lecount also induces Noel to write a Secret Trust to Admiral Bartram, directing that the money be passed to young George Bartram, but only on the condition that he marry someone not a widow within six months.
-This Secret Trust precludes Magdalen from marrying George in order to regain the inheritance.
+Mrs. Lecount also induces Noel to write a Secret Trust to Admiral Bartram, directing that the money be passed to his nephew George Bartram, but only on the condition that he marries someone not a widow within six months.
 The stress of writing an angry letter denouncing his wife is too much for Noel, and he dies from a weak heart.
+The Secret Trust precludes Magdalen from marrying George in order to regain the inheritance.

-Scene Six is in St John's Wood where Magdalen has lodgings.
+Scene Six is set in St John's Wood where Magdalen has lodgings.
 Estranged from Norah and from Miss Garth, who she thinks betrayed her husband's whereabouts to Lecount, she conceives a plot to disguise herself as a parlour maid and infiltrate Admiral Bartram's house in order to search for the Secret Trust document.
-Her own maid, Louisa, trains her for this role in return for Magdalen's giving her the money to marry her fiance, the father of her illegitimate child, and emigrate to Australia.
+Her own maid, Louisa, trains her for this role in return for Magdalen's giving her the money to marry her fiancé, the father of her illegitimate child, and emigrate to Australia.

-Scene Seven is at St. Crux, the Bartram country house.
+Scene Seven is set at St. Crux, the Bartram country house.
 Magdalen, serving as a parlour maid under Louisa's name for Admiral Bartram, searches through the house for the Secret Trust.
 Eventually she locates it by following Admiral Bartram as he sleepwalks, but she is discovered and secretly leaves the house before she can be discharged for being a thief.
+The admiral dies soon afterwards.